dd32/td-gh-ex/readme.txt

 Appointment Green is the child theme of Appointment theme.
 Give it a try you will love it

 === Description ===
 A Business theme which is ideal for creating a corporate / business website.
 Appointment Green theme is a child theme of appointment which has several sections such as slider, services , widget area, etc etc. The green of this theme makes your site looks clean and elegant.
-Appointment Green theme comes with Spanish translation.
-Other translations / locals yet to come.
+Appointment Green theme comes with various locales.

 === Support ===
 For any ideas, support and feedback you can access the theme forum.

 == Version ==
+= 1.0.6 =
+1. Update theme description.
 = 1.0.5 =
 1. Added Spanish Locale
 = 1.0.4 =